10/31/2024

 Chief Operating Officer

-A lot of things.
-So I think in terms of the overall acquisitions, we said for a number of years, we're undersized in America, now you've seen significant growth in America.
-We said we were undersized in energy and commodities and shipping and now you've seen us grow there and what these two will do, that continues that trajectory of growth in this marketplace or in this particular sector where we were not as large.
-It's a huge market, it's a huge place, very, with a big diversified group of participants and now this will make us one of the main players.
-So, and as we said, there's two acquisitions we've done from SAGE, which links in seamlessly with our existing business and plug and play with our existing business, in particular our environmental business.
-And then of course you've got OTC, we were strong in, stronger in the US, not as strong in Europe.
-This will strengthen us in the US, give us the complete picture and also in Europe, make us one of the strongest in oil overall.
-So for us, part of our strategy and we're very excited by both of those acquisitions.
-From a revenue and a, we said today, the revenues that once obviously both closed, we estimate will get us annualized revenues of in excess of $450 million.
-And whilst we haven't given an estimate today on EPS, what we've said is both of those transactions will be immediately accretive.
-We've already closed on SAGE and as we said in our prepared notes, we expect to close in OTC towards the end of Q1.
+Wow, a lot of things.
+Okay, so I think in terms of the overall acquisitions, look, we said for a number of years we were undersized in America.
+Now you've seen significant growth in America.
+We said we were undersized in energy and commodities and shipping.
+And now you've seen us seen us grow there, and what these two will do, that continues that trajectory of growth in this marketplace or in this particular sector where we were not as large.
+It's a huge market, it's a huge place, with a big diversified group of participants, and now this will make us one of the main players.
+And as we said, there's Two acquisitions we've done from SAGE, which links in seamlessly with our existing business and plug and play with our existing business, in particular our environmental business.
+And then, of course, you've got OTC.
+We were stronger in the U.S., not as strong in Europe.
+This will strengthen us in the U.S., give us the complete picture, and also in Europe, make us one of the strongest in oil overall.
+So for us, part of our strategy, and we're very excited by both of those acquisitions.
+From a revenue and a We said today the revenues that once obviously both closed, we estimate will get us annualized revenues of in excess of $450 million.
+And whilst we haven't given an estimate today on EPS, what we've said is both of those transactions will be immediately accreted.
+We've already closed on Sage.
+And as we said in our prepared notes, we expect to close in OTC towards the end of Q1.
 And both will be immediately accretive on EPS.

 speaker